zzsqjdhqgb/cph-ng/README.md

 [简体中文](https://github.com/langningchen/cph-ng/blob/main/README.zh-CN.md) | English

-> Quickly compile, run and judge competitive programming problems in VS Code.
+> Quickly compile, run and judge competitive programming problems in VSCode.
 > Automatically download testcases, or write & test your own problems.

 This is the next generation of the